edalgrin/notes/portal.md

 For the moment this document is "macOS" (and MacOS X) specific but I'll add notes for linux and Windows later on.

+**IMPORTANT:**

+- Read this document first and if you think you need help don't hesitate to ask.

 ## Basic Requirements

 This guide assumes that: